EYFS at GRDS

 Foundation Stage Overview

-Our child centred approach allows us to focus on children’s individual needs, specifically targeting development areas and providing continuous next steps to support best progress.
-Our Early Years Practitioners have great relationships with the ACe department who support us with meeting the needs of all our children.
-We also adopt some of our whole school approaches, they include: Talk 4 Writing and Read Write Inc. which are embedded in the early years and supports transition into the primary phase.
+Our child centered approach allows us to focus on children’s individual needs, specifically targeting development areas and providing continuous next steps to support best progress.
+Our Early Years teachers work closely with the ACe department who support us with meeting the needs of all our children.
+We also adopt some of our whole school approaches, they include: Talk 4 Writing and Read Write Inc phonics, which are embedded in the early years and supports transition into the primary phase.
 Although Arabic is not compulsory within FS we do provide an Arabic experience within the early years timetable which involves songs, stories and initial vocabulary, preparing the children for Key Stage 1.

-The areas of learning and development are broken into seven areas.
-There are three prime areas which are particularly important for developing children’s enthusiasm for lifelong learning:
+In the EYFS framework there are seven areas of learning included three prime areas and four specific areas.
+The prime areas are particularly important for developing children’s enthusiasm for lifelong learning:

 Explore the Foundation Stage (Early Years)